 B.Arch, B.Sci (Arch) (Hons)

 Hannah founded TRIBE Studio in 2003 to create architecture of intelligence, empathy and energy.
 Since then, the studio has won more than thirty awards.
-Hannah is also a committed mentor and teacher through her university lecturing, an advocate for better cities through public talks, and a member of NAWIC - the National Association of Women in Construction.
+Hannah is also a committed mentor and teacher through her university lecturing, an advocate for better cities through public talks, and volunteer work.